RBA Member Code of Conduct

 - A seller will comply with all relevant government regulations including those related to the shipping of live birds and NPIP compliance.

 Thank you for participating in our community.
 Happy selling and bidding!
-If you have questions, comments or concerns, please email the site administrator.
+If you have questions, comments or concerns, please email the store manager.